 The first round is kind of an acclimatization round.
 Your body is relaxing and waking up at the same time, your pores are opening.
 In a well designed sauna with good ventilation the subsequent rounds will get better and better with each round.

-When doing any kind of a cold plunge – sea, lake, shower, tub or bucket of water – a key is immediate total immersion from head to toe if possible.
+When doing any kind of a cold plunge – sea, lake, shower, tub or bucket of water – a key is immediate total immersion from head to toe.

 Repeat as often as you want.
-Three rounds is kind of the average but one, two, five or whatever is OK.
-Many of the health benefits come from the repetitive hot/cold/hot/cold/hot/cold.
+Three rounds is kind of the average but two, seven or whatever is OK.
+Even occasionally doing just one round is fine.

-After your last round there is no need of soap.
+After your last round there is no necessary need of soap.
 Just rinse off well under a cool shower and you’re as clean as you’ll ever be and much cleaner than after a typical soap shower.
-Using soap now will only clog your pores with chemicals.
-So rinse off, maybe stand or sit for a few minutes to finish cooling down and then get dressed.
-The feeling of totally clean and clear skin with no chemicals is quite wonderful.
+Many people find the feeling of totally clean and clear skin with open pores and no chemicals quite wonderful.

 Hydrate!
 Water or maybe a beer, Finnish long drink or glass of wine if you like.